plainspooky/giovannireisnunes/README.md

 # Files from my blog

-This is collection of programs and files related from my [blog](https://giovannireisnunes.wordpress.com) -- It is written in portuguese  but you're invited to know it.
-Even using Google Translator :-)
+These are a collection of programs and files related from my [blog](https://giovannireisnunes.wordpress.com).
+It is written in portuguese but you're invited to know it.
+Even using some kind of automatic language translator :-)

 # Arquivos do meu blog